How the Affordable Care Act Affects your Business

 The US Department of Labor and the Internal Revenue Service provide detailed and updated resources that should be utilized in your health insurance decision as a small or large employer.
 The Department of Labor has a thorough list of helpful links and the IRS provides a Question and Answer for employers under the Affordable Care Act.
 The below links should be bookmarked or return here as you consider implications for your organization.

 Will I have to provide coverage to my employees?

-Starting in 2015, if you employ 50 or more full-time employees or full-time equivalent employees,and you do not provide affordable minimum essential coverage for your full-time employees (and their dependents), you will be required to pay an assessment to the Internal Revenue Service (IRS).
+If you employ 50 or more full-time employees or full-time equivalent employees,and you do not provide affordable minimum essential coverage for your full-time employees (and their dependents), you will be required to pay an assessment to the Internal Revenue Service (IRS).